Nitrokey/nitrokey-documentation/source/components/nitrophone/mdm.rst

 Your NitroPhone needs to be connected to the internet during the configuration and you also need a PC.

 To grant special permissions you need to use ADB (Android Debug Bridge).
-You can use ADB directly from your Browser with WebADB (easier, recommended), or you can install the CLI tool on your computer (alternative).
+You can use ADB directly from your web browser with WebADB (easier, recommended), or you can install the CLI tool on your computer (alternative).
 WebADB is currently only compatible with Chromium-based browsers (e.g. Chrome, Microsoft Edge, Opera).

 Installation With WebADB
 ========================